Multiple generalized cluster structures on $D(\text{GL}_n)$: Compatibility

 \subsection{Diagonal derivatives}

-In this subsection, we state technical formulas that compare the diagonal derivatives of the functions that are adjacent in the quiver (and for $g$- and $h$-functions, they are trailing minors of the same $\mathcal{L}$-matrix).
-We remind the reader that when the indices are seemingly out of range, the identifications from Section~\ref{s:iniclust} are employed.
+In this subsection, we state technical formulas that compare the diagonal derivatives of the variables that are adjacent in the quiver.
+We remind the reader that when the indices are seemingly out of range, the conventions~\eqref{eq:fconv}-\eqref{eq:hconv} are in place.

 \paragraph{Case of $f$- and $\varphi$-functions.} Set $\Delta(i,j) := \sum_{k=i}^{j} e_{kk}.$ The following formulas are drawn from the text of~\cite[p.~25]{double}: for $k,l\geq 0$, $1 \leq k+l\leq n$,